 Application to the M.P.H. program can be done online at ben.edu/gradadult or through the Graduate Enrollment office.
-Applicants for the M.P.H. program must submit, as a minimum, the following: An official transcript demonstrating successful completion of the bachelor's degree or higher conferred by a regionally accredited institution of higher education or recognized formal institution.

-- Two letters of recommendation from individuals familiar with the applicant's professional or academic work, excluding family or personal friends. - For international applicants: a minimum TOEFL test score of 600 on paper-based test or a score of 250 on the computer-based test.
+Applicants for the M.P.H. program must submit, as a minimum, the following: - An official transcript demonstrating successful completion of the bachelor's degree or higher conferred by a regionally accredited institution of higher education or recognized formal institution. - Two letters of recommendation from individuals familiar with the applicant's professional or academic work, excluding family or personal friends. - For international applicants: a minimum TOEFL test score of 600 on paper-based test or a score of 250 on the computer-based test.
 (Minimum score may vary as ETS revises the exam) or degree confirmation from an institution of higher learning whose language of instruction is English. - Essay describing the candidate's career path. - GRE, MAT, GMAT, LSAT, DAT or other graduate professional exams.
 Professional licensure exams may not be used. - Applicants with an undergraduate GPA 2.750+ or a graduate degree are exempt from the exam requirement. - Applicants with an undergraduate GPA between 2.750 and 3.500 may be admitted conditionally without consideration of graduate professional exam scores.
-For conditional admission to convert to regular admission, the student must complete each of the following courses with a "B" or better: - o MPH 511 Biostatistics - o MPH 601 Behavioral and Social Aspects of Public Health - o MPH 602 Health Care Systems - Applicants with an undergraduate GPA below 2.750 must submit graduate professional exam scores, and if admitted will be a conditional admission and must complete each of the following courses with a "B" or better: - o MPH 511 Biostatistics - o MPH 601 Behavioral and Social Aspects of Public Health - o MPH 602 Public Health System - All students must complete MPH 511, MPH 601 and MPH 602 with a grade of B or better to successfully advance in the program toward gaining the degree, and to be classified as an "active student."
-Any grade below a B in a core class is considered a failing grade and will not count for credit.
-Students who do not complete the degree within six years will be asked to reapply to the program and follow the degree requirements of the new catalog of their new admission date and year. - Applicants may be required to take a language/writing skills assessment.
+For conditional admission to convert to regular admission, the student must complete each of the following courses with a "B" or better: - MPH 5011 Biostatistics - o MPH 6001 Behavioral and Social Aspects of Public Health - o MPH 6002 Health Care Systems - Applicants with an undergraduate GPA below 2.750 must submit graduate professional exam scores, and if admitted, will be a conditional admission and must complete each of the following courses with a "B" or better: - o MPH 5011 Biostatistics - o MPH 6001 Behavioral and Social Aspects of Public Health - o MPH 6002 Public Health System - All students must complete MPH 5011, MPH 6001 and MPH 6002 with a grade of "B" or better to successfully advance in the program toward gaining the degree, and to be considered as an "active student" in the MPH program\.
+Any grade below a "B" in a core class is considered a failing grade and will not count for credit.
+The program must be completed within six years.

+\Please note this is separate from the University classification in MyBenU of an active student that consists of all currently enrolled students and those eligible to enroll.
+Applicants may be required to take a language/writing skills assessment.
 Students will be required to complete successfully one or more adult discourse graduate courses during the first term of enrollment based on the assessment.
-Admission to the Public Health Certificate Programs: Applicants must demonstrate proof of a baccalaureate degree from a regionally accredited college or university and must meet with an M.P.H. program advisor prior to registering and upon completion of the certificate courses.
+Admission to the Public Health Certificate Programs:

+Applicants must demonstrate proof of a baccalaureate degree from a regionally accredited college or university and must meet with an M.P.H. program advisor prior to registering and upon completion of the certificate courses.
 A minimum GPA of 3.000 in certificate applicable coursework is required to receive a certificate.
 Incomplete Policy:

 Students must complete at least 67% of the coursework with a grade of 80% or higher (a letter grade of "B") to be eligible to request an incomplete for a class.
-Incomplete requests must be submitted at least 72 hours prior to the end of term.
+Incomplete requests must be submitted at least 72 hours prior to the last class.
 Incomplete requests are by instructor approval only, for extraordinary circumstances outside of the student's control.
 Academic Honesty Policy: